peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

 **Task-02**

-We are going to create and then launch two custom agents.
+In this task we are going to create our first custom agent.
 From an Amazon Q CLI session, at the **">"** prompt, type the following:

 ```
 > /agent create --name python-developer